-Once Refuse is picked up from Residential, Commercial or Multi-Family Premises by Franchisee from Containers, and once Recyclable Materials and Organic Waste are set out for Collection, ownership shall transfer to Franchisee.
+Once Solid Waste is accepted by Franchisee at any Transfer Station, ownership shall transfer to Franchisee.
+Once Refuse is picked up from Residential, Commercial or Multi-Family Premises by Franchisee from Containers, ownership shall transfer to Franchisee.
+Once Recyclable Materials and Organic Waste are set out for Collection, ownership shall transfer to Franchisee.